On this page:

 The Global Malnutrition Composite Score (GMCS) is a new quality measure that will be available for reporting in 2024 by hospitals participating in the Centers for Medicare & Medicaid Services (CMS) Hospital Inpatient Quality Reporting (IQR) Program.

-The GMCS is the first electronically-specified composite measure addressing malnutrition for hospitalized adults.
-Comprised of 4 components, the GMCS reflects the key steps in the malnutrition care workflow that are necessary to identify and mitigate malnutrition risk in a timely and effective manner (see full specification manual).
+Stewarded by the Academy of Nutrition and Dietetics and developed by Avalere, the GMCS is the first nutrition-focused quality measure in any CMS payment program.
+It is also the first electronically-specified composite measure.
+Addressing malnutrition for hospitalized adults, its 4 components reflect the key steps in the inpatient malnutrition care workflow that are necessary to identify and manage malnutrition risk in a timely and effective manner (see full specification manual).

 Implementing malnutrition quality improvement in the hospital setting is a necessary first step to prepare for reporting on this measure.
 The Quick Start Guide provides several resources to help hospitals plan, implement, and sustain related malnutrition tracking and improvement activities.

 CMS’s Hospital IQR Program is a voluntary pay-for-reporting program.
 The Hospital IQR Program includes facility reporting of inpatient quality-of-care measures and is tied to a hospital’s Medicare Annual Payment Update (APU).
 To receive full payment for the care provided, hospitals are required to submit data on specific measures for health conditions common to Medicare patients that typically result in hospitalization.
 Hospitals that elect not to participate or that do not meet requirements do not receive the full APU.
 More information about IQR can be found on CMS’s website.

 A number of benefits to patients and hospitals can result from implementing malnutrition QI programs and tracking and reporting on the GMCS.
 These include, but are not limited to: